HrishiHarsora/MSE203-Assignment-1-/Question 2/Readme.md

  different temperatures (300 K, 600 K, and 900 K).
 Analyze the resulting stress-strain curves to determine how temperature influences the elastic modulus and yield strength.

+Question2.opj is the project file (to be opened in Origin) which includes all the plots